djgish485/ballistic-ai/README.md

 # Ballistic: Radical Software Development 🚀

 The latest SOTA LLMs are capable of reading & modifying your entire software project and outputting full files.
-Put away the editor and work in broad strokes - Ballistic transforms chats into software development sessions.
+Put away the editor and work in broad strokes - Ballistic transforms chats into development sessions.

 Your project is automatically added into the chat context.